lumeland/lume.land/docs/overview/why-static-sites.md

 ### Portability

 Deploying a static site can't be easier.
-Due they are only static files, you only have to upload these files to the server, using git, rsync, ftp, or your favorite tool.
-It's even possible to compress a static site into a zip file and send it by email or messaging.
+Due they are only static files, you only have to upload these files to the server, using `git`, `rsync`, `ftp`, or your favorite tool.
+It's even possible to compress a static site into a zip file and send it by email or messaging!

 ### Security

 Because there's no logic in the server, static sites are much more secure than dynamic sites.
-There are no endpoints to exploit, like configuration files, PHP scripts, authentication, or XSS vulnerabilities.
+There are no endpoints to exploit, like configuration files, PHP scripts, or XSS vulnerabilities.

 ### Performance